 This paper uses a coherent mathematical model to present a new speculative execution method for estimating membership degrees within different membership functions defined in a universal context.
-This method generates triangular, trapezoidal, and Gaussian membership functions, Fig. 14 Mamdani's performance versus Algorithm 1 each consisting of three membership levels: small, medium, and large.
+This method generates triangular, trapezoidal, and Gaussian membership functions, each consisting of three membership levels: small, medium, and large.
 Our approach employs three algorithms to classify and organize ambiguous input data into structured categories, each associated with a specific membership function to address particular problem contexts.